cloudmaven/documentation/pages/faq/faq.md

-## Question: How much does the cloud cost?
+## Q: How much does the cloud cost?

-- Archival is $50 per Terabyte per year: Some latency time to pull items out of storage
+- Archival is $50 per Terabyte per year: With a few hours latency to pull items out of storage
 - Object storage runs $300 per Terabyte per year: Instantaneous access to any stored object
 - A powerful computer will cost you $0.50 per hour
 - Attaching a 1 Terabyte disk volume to that computer will cost you an additional 100.00 per month